table-mountain-hema/table-mountain-hema.github.io/_pages/events.md

 permalink: /events
 layout: page
 excerpt: We have a number of events through out the year.
 All are welcome to join us on our Open Days to get a taste and sense of what we do.
 A form and further information is available if you click here.
 highlight: Our next event is our Autumn Festival, 16 March 2024.
-Please contact David to book your spot!
+Book your spot by clicking here and following the link.
 image: events.jpg
 background-image: fencing_banner.jpg
 ---